cristianmejia00/aws_cognito_flask/README.md

 This option is for testing purposes and is limited to 50 emails per day.

+## Key configuration during pool creation
+This step is necessary to exchange code for token.
+- When creating the app client, thick `Generate a client secret`.
+- When selecting about `OpenID connect scopes`, be sure to thick the box `aws.cognito.signin.user.admin`.

 ## Hosted UI
 The hosted UI link is located in
 ```